commonprefix/payment-system-docs/docs/flow/steps.md

                 if not offers.step():
                     break
     else:
-        # Might have AMM offer if there are no LOB offers.
+        # Code comment: Might have AMM offer if there are no CLOB offers.
         tryAMM(None)

     return (offers.permToRemove(), counter.count())